 This was what kept the Emperors and the aristocracy in power during the time of the decline in Rome; it is doing the same thing today in the United States while at the same time adding to its decline but it does so all on cable or satellite.
 Fables on cable.
 Propaganda and sophistic lies are now disseminated within seconds on the 24/7 media cycle and soaked up by sleep walkers on treadmills in gyms throughout America.

 The corporatization of culture and the rise of moral decay

 Increasingly, the language and values of our culture are those of corporations, something that became fashionable in the Reagan administration and has been cursing us ever since.
 It is so rampant that even the band Metallica pondered whether it should have a mission statement.

 The rich are lionized and idolized for they are, we are told, the winners who have all the answers.
 We working people are little more than a means to an end for these large corporations that use people at work and then get over on them by getting them to worship materialism and consumption – to equate wealth with money, when wealth is community, friends and family.

-This episode in New Orleans exemplified all the ills of immorality — from poverty, racism, aristocracy, callous disregard for others - cronyism coupled with underinvestment, inequality, militarism, ineptitude, dissembling, sectarianism, cynicism and callousness-all the hallmarks of Empire-were on display.
+This shock doctrine episode in New Orleans exemplified all the ills of immorality — from poverty, racism, aristocracy, callous disregard for others, cronyism coupled with underinvestment, disinvestment, inequality, militarism, ineptitude, dissembling, sectarianism, cynicism and callousness–all the hallmarks of Empire–were on display.

-As the year rolled by, immigration, corporate welfare, democratic deficits and gentrification would be added to the list until the actual collapse of the ‘free market’ economic system we know as neo-liberalism in September of 2008.
+As the years rolled by, immigration, corporate welfare, democratic deficits and gentrification would be added to the list until the actual collapse of the ‘free market’ economic system we know as neo-liberalism finally occured in September of 2008.

 The Decline and fall of the US Empire?